danielbrendel/hortusfox-web/README.md

 ## Cronjobs

 Cronjobs are used to regularly execute a specific task.
-For each cronjob you need to set the cronjob parameter with your token set via APP_CRONPW.
+For each cronjob you need to set the cronjob parameter with your token set via `AppModel.cronjob_pw`.
 The following cronjobs are available:

 ```sh
 # Used to inform users about overdue tasks.
 Should be called multiple times per day.